Zouizoui78/save-manager/README.md

 If the directory `saves_path` does not exist, the plugin does nothing.

-If `compress == false`, the other settings regarding saves compression are ignored.
+If `backup == false`, the other settings regarding backup are ignored.

 If `max_backed_up_saves == 0`, compressed saves are keeped indefinitely.